nyongmercy/simple_shell/README.md

 # This is a README with the description of this project

-Group project - 0x16.
+# Group project - 0x16.
 C - simple_shell

-//this project is about a Unix shell which is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
+	this project is about a Unix shell which is a command-line interpreter or shell that provides a command line user interface for Unix-like operating systems.
 The shell is both an interactive command language and a scripting language, and is used by the operating system to control the execution of the system using shell scripts.

 # Background Context

 A simple UNIX command interpreter.

-#GENERAL context
+# GENERAL context
 * How a shell works
 * What is a pid and a ppid
 * How to manipulate the environment of the current process